What is the Dodd-Frank Act?

-The Dodd-Frank Act, or the the Wall Street Reform and Consumer Protection Act of 2010, was enacted into law during the Obama administration as a response to the financial crisis of 2008.
+The Dodd-Frank Act, or the Wall Street Reform and Consumer Protection Act of 2010, was enacted into law during the Obama administration as a response to the financial crisis of 2008.
 It was named after its sponsors, US Senator Christopher Dodd and US Representative Barney Frank.
 The Dodd-Frank Bill sought to introduce significant changes to financial regulation and create new government agencies tasked with implementing the various clauses in the law.
 The law affected all federal regulatory bodies and almost all parts of the financial services industry.

 Due to the perceived low regulation and high reliance on large banks, the Dodd-Frank Act aimed to introduce more stringent rules in banking regulation to avoid a re-occurrence of the 2008 Financial Crisis.
 To achieve this, the Act established the Financial Stability Oversight Council (FSOC) to address issues affecting the financial industry.
 The council was created alongside the Office of Financial Research under Title I of the Act.
 The two agencies work closely to monitor systemic risk and research the state of the economy.

-The FSOC comprises ten voting members, nine of whom are federal regulators and the remaining voting member is the Treasury Secretary who also acts as the chair to the council.
+The FSOC comprises ten voting members, nine of whom are federal regulators.
+The remaining voting member is the Treasury Secretary, who also acts as the Chair to the council.
 The council also includes five non-voting members.
 It can impose stricter regulations on institutions that are viewed as “too big to fail” and likely to pose systemic risk.
 It is responsible for promoting market discipline, identifying threats to the financial stability of the US, and managing emerging risks that threaten the financial system.

-The Office of Financial Research (OFR) works alongside the FSOC by providing necessary data on the operations of the finance industry.
+The Office of Financial Research (OFR) works alongside the FSOC by providing necessary data on the operations of the financial services industry.
 The OFR is authorized to obtain data from any institution in the industry to help in discharging its functions.
 It also issues guidelines to standardize how firms report data.
-The head of OFR is a presidential appointee, subject to the approval by the US Senate.
+The head of OFR is a Presidential appointee, subject to approval by the US Senate.